vaxerski/Screensaver/README.md

 Fullscreen/Windowed - View however you want.
 Use F11 to switch from one to another.

+Get satisfied - set cornerOnly in config to *true* for corner hitting overload.

 Single color, changing every bounce, every corner bounce, or maybe rainbow? - change all of the stuff in the config.

 Bigger or smaller? - Change the sprite size whenever you want.